Applicants must meet the following mandatory requirements:

 - Please note that one letter of recommendation is totally sufficient, but you are free to upload up to three.
 Your application is incomplete and cannot be processed without this document.
 However, we are well aware that despite it being common practice for individuals being assessed to be handed a reference letter in Europe, this may not be the case in other countries.
 If your assessor refuses to give you a letter of recommendation, please upload a Word document with his/her name and complete your application.
 The assessor should then send us a letter via email to firstname.lastname@example.org, stating your name and application ID number.
 We will add the letter to your documents.
 Important: the letter must reach us before the deadline.
 Otherwise your application will be incomplete and therefore disqualified.

-- It is mandatory to indicate the level of your English skills and to add an English language certificate to your application.
-For example, this can be a certificate from a language examination (TOEFL, IELTS etc.), a certificate from language classes you have taken or confirmation from your university that your courses are taught in English.
-As a native speaker, please simply fill out and attach the selfdeclaration of proficiency in English signed by yourself, indicating your full proficiency.
+- It is mandatory to indicate the level of your English proficiency and to add an English language certificate to your application.
+For example, this can be a certificate from a language examination (TOEFL, IELTS, etc.), a certificate from language classes you have taken or confirmation from your university that your courses are taught in English.
+As a native speaker, please simply fill out and attach the selfdeclaration of proficiency in English signed by yourself, indicating your fluency.

 When applying to the Green Talents Competition, you will be asked to name German experts (mandatory requirement) you would like to meet during the Science Forum if you are selected (see individual appointments).
 These experts must be based in Germany but neither do they have to work at any of the institutions we will visit nor be a member of the jury.
 You can nominate someone of your choice but you should bear in mind that the individual appointments are intended to help you find a host for your research stay the following year.
 You should therefore consider someone from your own field of expertise and start to think about what you would potentially discuss with them.
 The three appointments will be completely organised by the Green Talents team.
 Please don't contact any expert yourself.

-When selected as a “Green Talent”, your chosen interlocutors will be contacted by the organisers of the Science Forum, who will provide information about you, arrange meetings and plan accommodation and transport for the participants.
+When selected as a “Green Talent”, your chosen interlocutors will be contacted by the organisers of the Science Forum, who will provide information about you, arrange meetings and plan accommodation and transport.
 Unfortunately, we cannot always guarantee that the nominated persons will be available.
 Therefore, we kindly ask you to list five experts you would like to meet.
 Please also refrain from contacting the experts at any point prior to your appointment unless this has been previously communicated with us.

 We have put together some information that may prove to be of use if you are facing difficulties in identifying a German expert.